VilledeMontreal/workit/README.md

 [Français](README_FR.md)

-✨Extensible worker for Node.js that work with both Zeebe and Camunda BPM platforms powered by TypeScript ✨
+✨Extensible worker for Node.js that works with both Zeebe and Camunda BPM platforms powered by TypeScript ✨

 ## Motivation